greg-raven/Impeachment-Chronicles/_posts/2024-06-28-biden-speech.md

 ---
-title: "Remarks by President Biden at a campaign event"
+title: "Remarks by Joe Biden at a campaign event"
 layout: post
 tags:
 - Joe Biden